 Moore, Rebecca.
 Understanding Jonestown and Peoples Temple.
 Westport, Conn.: Praeger, 2009.

 Moore, Rebecca and Fielding M. McGehee, III, eds.
 The Need for a Second Look at Jonestown.
 Lewiston, NY: E. Mellen Press, 1989.

 Moore, Rebecca, Anthony B. Pinn, and Mary R. Sawyer, Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.